evaletolab/bicyclelab-charger/README.md

 ##Power stage (battery charge)

-This if the fourth prototype release for the power board.
-The purpose of this board is to manage the output of a (5..12)serial lithium-ion battery charge with an input given by a laptop ac adapter (currently the apple magsafe1 85W).
+This if the fourth prototype release.
+The purpose of this board is to manage the charge
+of a 10/11 serial lithium-ion cell with an input given by a laptop ac adapter (currently the apple magsafe1 85W).
 The software is mainly a PID control based on the MAX_POWER for the fast charge and the BATTERY_VOLTAGE for the constant charge.
 The size of the board is about 30x90mm